Some of the highlights

 Light installation by students from DTU

 By Katrine From, Jacob Drachmann, Tobias Øhrstrøm.
 Construction with low-energy light.
-The group made a design of fiber pipes with LED lights.
-Installation made beautiful images of "glowing light sticks" in the evening.
-All materials for the construction was carried by the students with public transportation to DTU.
+The group made a design out of fibre pipes containing light-emitting diodes (LEDs).
+The installation could be seen as beautiful, glowing tubes of light in the evening darkness.
+All materials for the construction were carried by the students on public transport to the site at DTU.